 - After Frasier loses his job he receives an invitation to his class reunion but declines.
 He then decides to go after, through a series of zany misunderstandings, he becomes convinced that a former classmate will spread damaging rumours about him.
 To boost his confidence his father tells him a white lie regarding a new job at another radio station, unaware that one of Frasier's classmates owns the station.
 Hilarity ensues.

 - Surprising considering its genre, but Stargate SG-1 had this moment when Lt.
-Colonel Cameron Mitchell showed up to his class reunion with Vala Mal Doran, an alien.
+Colonel Cameron Mitchell showed up to his class reunion with Vala Mal Doran, a human who is technically an alien.
 The whole town ends up thinking they're sleeping together, particularly since alien Vala misunderstands appropriate human behavior and invents vast sexcapades for the two of them.
 Then, Mitchell's boring cover is blown when alien assassins try to capture him and Vala during the reunion using clearly non-human tech.

 - On Still Standing, the Alpha Bitch married The Jock and became successful, while her husband became an internationally-known architect.
 She is also gracious and kind, and actually apologizes to the sitcom's wife for her high school behavior.
 And she's played by Beth Littleford.

-- Thirty Rock had Liz attend her high school reunion, thinking she had been a lovable nerd picked on by the Alpha Bitch and that she would impress everyone with her success.
+- 30 Rock had Liz attend her high school reunion in episode Reunion, thinking she had been a lovable nerd picked on by the Alpha Bitch and that she would impress everyone with her success.
 Instead, she discovered that everyone hated her for all her Deadpan Snarking, thinking of her as a bully, and that the supposed Alpha Bitch had actually tried to be her friend.
 Liz spends the rest of the episode vainly struggling to prove that she's nice now.